-The street plays also highlighted the parallel citizen movement happening at Mumbai to save Aarey forest & warned the

-    administrators of Nagpur that a chipko movement will start if they start the process of cutting down trees.
+The street plays also highlighted the parallel citizen movement happening at Mumbai to save Aarey forest & warned the administrators of Nagpur that a chipko movement will start if they start the process of cutting down trees.

-    Team #savebharatvan wants to thank the teachers of Narayana Vidyalayam, trainee actors of Miraki theatre, NSS unit of

-    Priyadarshani Engineering college and specially wants to thank Architect Prathamesh Waliokar, Vignesh Iyer, Rupesh

-    Pawar, RJ Preeti, Deepali Mahajan , Dr Jaydeep Das, Sashi Kanoriya, Laxmi Kinkhede, Sachin Kale, Shivam Wagh, Dr N.S.

-    Ambatkar, Dr M.P.
-Singh and several other volunteers and organisers of Ganesh Mandals across Nagpur for the help during

-    the street plays.
+Team #savebharatvan wants to thank the teachers of Narayana Vidyalayam, trainee actors of Miraki theatre, NSS unit of Priyadarshani Engineering college and especially wants to thank Architect Prathamesh Waliokar, Vignesh Iyer, Rupesh Pawar, RJ Preeti, Deepali Mahajan, Dr. Jaydeep Das, Sashi Kanoriya, Laxmi Kinkhede, Sachin Kale, Shivam Wagh, Dr. N.S.
+Ambatkar, Dr. M.P.
+Singh and several other volunteers and organizers of Ganesh Mandals across Nagpur for the help during the street plays.

 Get all the latest and current news Nagpur here.
 For exclusive & live updates from Nagpur, stay connected with THE LIVE NAGPUR.